Gust4voSales/Marvin-VirtualAssistent/README.md

 3. To run the assistent without showing a terminal window, then open up the terminal on the project folder and run ```pythonw main.py```.
   Then you can close this terminal window (the program is running in the background)
 3. To run normally: ```python main.py```

+* Some dependencies such as pydub are not being manteined properly and may not work when installed through pip or require more debugging + searching in order to make it work.